pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.0.2 =
+This minor upgrade improves your ability to control messages in the story form (especially useful for non-English surveys).
+It also adds a "notes" fields to each question, so you can keep track of your reasons to use particular questions.

 = 1.0.1 =
 This upgrade fixes a small bug in the NarraFirma interface.